 Save or export the report

-Select Download this report as .csv to create a report file with comma-separated values.
+Select Export as CSV to create a report file with comma-separated values.

 To drill down into detailed information, select the link.
 This includes:

 - End users (from browser): Page views, load time, and Apdex